nidirene/winevents-converter/README.md

 ## Windows Event Converter

-This converter for Microsoft XML event  transformed  Microfocus’ WiNC JSON record.
+This converter Microsoft XML event to Microfocus’ WiNC JSON record.
 The following are the list of events to be displayed.
 ```
 $ winevents-converter
 ```